Your questions answered

 Where to find free electric car chargers

-If you live in Scotland, the good news is that it’s one of the best places to charge your electric car for free.
-Numerous charging points on the ChargePlace Scotland network are totally free to use, including dozens of 50kW rapid chargers.
+If you live in Scotland, the good news is that it’s the best part of the UK in which to charge your electric car for free.
+With 1,060 free chargers, Scotland has over 500 more than anywhere else, with South East England and Greater London coming in second and third, having 489 and 355 free chargers respectively.
+Numerous charging points on the Government supported ChargePlace Scotland network are totally free to use, including dozens of 50kW rapid chargers.

 However, not all of ChargePlace Scotland units are free to use, so you’ll need to check the network’s app or website for information on the individual charger you intend to use in case you have to pay for your top-up.
 Glasgow has the highest number of free electric chargers in a concentrated area, while cities like Edinburgh, Aberdeen, Dundee and Inverness also have a useful number of potentially free chargers.